inquidia/KettleDynamicSchemaProcessor/README.md

 #### Clearing the Cache:

 The dspCacheClearer dashboard will clear everything out of the dynamic schema processor cache.
-This dashboard is found in the utils folder and must be deployed in BA server.
+This dashboard is found in the KettleDSPUtils folder and must be deployed in BA server.

 #### Custom Parameter Handling